Wing of ilium: Anterior border of the ala

-Beneath this eminence is a notch from which the sartorius takes origin and across which the lateral femoral cutaneous nerve passes.
+Beneath this eminence is a notch across which the lateral femoral cutaneous nerve passes.
+The sartorius muscle takes origin from the extremity of the ASIS and the upper part of this notch just underneath it.

-Below the notch is the anterior inferior iliac spine, which ends in the upper lip of the acetabulum; it gives attachment to the straight tendon of the rectus femoris and to the iliofemoral ligament of the hip-joint.
+Below the notch is the anterior inferior iliac spine (AIIS), which ends in the upper lip of the acetabulum; it gives attachment to the straight tendon of the rectus femoris and to the iliofemoral ligament of the hip-joint.

 Medial to the anterior inferior spine is a broad, shallow groove, over which the iliacus and psoas major pass.

-This groove is bounded medially by an eminence, the iliopectineal eminence, which marks the point of union of the ilium and pubis.
+This groove is bounded medially by an eminence, the iliopectineal (also iliopubic) eminence, which marks the point of union of the ilium and pubis.

 Posterior border of the ala

 The posterior border of the ala, shorter than the anterior, also presents two projections separated by a notch, the posterior superior iliac spine and the posterior inferior iliac spine.

 The former serves for the attachment of the oblique portion of the posterior sacroiliac ligaments and the multifidus; the latter corresponds with the posterior extremity of the auricular surface.

 Below the posterior inferior spine is a deep notch, the greater sciatic notch.